 - No separate controller for redundancy

-The M-Series is Fluval’s value heater offering, and one of the common ones you will see at pet stores and local fish stores.
+The M-Series is Fluval’s value heater offering and one of the common ones you will see at pet stores and local fish stores.
 If all the heaters you will find at non-specialized pet stores, this will likely be the best glass heater you will find on the rack.
-It’s made of Bososilicate glass and backed by a 3-year warranty.
-Fluval has a big prescence in our aquarium industry and many of their products are known for their reliability.
+It’s made of Borosilicate glass and backed by a 3-year warranty.
+Fluval has a big presence in our aquarium industry and many of its products are known for their reliability.

 While heaters are prone to failure, this is still one of the better ones out there.
-With proper backup protocals, you should be happy with purchasing an M-Series.
+With proper backup protocols, you should be happy with purchasing an M-Series.

 - Good price